Minimax convergence rates of a binary classification procedure for time-homogeneous SDE paths: Statistical setting

-Assumption~\ref{ass:Restrict-Model} is restrictive enough on the choice of the diffusion model to build a classification rule for diffusion paths.
-However, this assumption is required in the sequel for the establishment of the optimal convergence rate of the plug-in-type classifier (see Section~\ref{sec:upper-bound-plug-in}).
+\end{assumption} Assumption~\ref{ass:Restrict-Model} is restrictive enough on the choice of the diffusion model to build a classification rule for diffusion paths.
+However, this assumption is required in the sequel for the establishment of rates of order $N^{-\beta/(2\beta+1)}$ (up to extra factors) for the plug-in classifier (see Section~\ref{sec:upper-bound-plug-in}). \begin{assumption}[Novikov's condition] \end{assumption}